 As coaches and parents, the culture of concussions is changing.
 We are grateful for these changes in keeping our athletes safe.
 In resolving a class-action lawsuit regarding the large number of concussions in the sport, the U.S. Soccer Federation has issued new guidelines either banning or limiting players heading the ball depending on their age.
-Children 10 years or under will no longer be allowed to head the ball in practice or games, while players ages 11 to 13 will only be allowed to do it during practice, not games.
+Children 11 years or under will no longer be allowed to head the ball in practice or games.
+All players must stay on their feet at all time.

 In EYSA each coach is required to take the Heads Up to Youth Sports: Online Training, helping them to understand concussions and helping to keep our children safe.